ActivistInvestor/AcMgdLib/AcMgdLib/Visitors/BlockReferenceTraverser/readme.md

 The files in this folder aim to replicate the results displayed by AutoCAD's COUNT palette.

-Current known issues that have yet to be addressed:
+Known issues that have been addressed in the latest commit:

 1. Blocks that are part of arrays within a dynamic block that are controlled by an array parameter are not counted correctly.